meifish/SizeHub/README.md

 # Frontend:

 The frontend is a normal flutter app and should run when navigating to the /frontend folder under the project root.
 Do “flutter run”.

+We have created a sample user account for you to use/test on.
+The credentials are:

+# Sample Account

+### Email: Randy.Fortier@sizehub.com

+### Password: 123456